neekware/fullerstack/libs/agx-store/README.md

 ## Description

-This library helps implementing a flat `redux` store, with simplicity and performance in mind.
+This library helps implementing a flat `redux` state store, with simplicity and performance in mind.

 **@fullerstack/agx-store** attempts to simplify the reactive implementation of your Angular application, through minimal `redux` patterns, while promoting DRY **DRY**.